leo-ely/terraform-demo/README.md

 This repository also integrates with [Ansible](https://github.com/leo-ely/ansible-demo), triggering its execution with every merge to the default branch.
 A Personal Access Token (PAT) with _repo_ permissions is required for the trigger.

+## First run

+Three workflows can be triggered inside Actions, where they act as a bootstrapper for creating the resources in each of the cloud providers to save Terraform's state file.

+They should be run only once, since they create the resources with a generic backend, and will fail if rerun (because resources already exist).

 ### Steps for AWS:

 * Create new user in IAM